 Agency coordination encouraged.
 Suspension and debarment policies highly encourage agencies to establish procedures and methods to coordinate either suspension or debarment actions.
 Placing contractors on SAMS debarment list has a serious impact on the company’s future but it also impacts other government contracting agencies nationwide.

-For example, if a contractor has other contracts at various other agencies, then those agencies may not be able to extend option years if the contractor is debarred.
+For example, if a contractor has other contracts with various other agencies, then those agencies may not be able to extend option years if the contractor is debarred.

-Options available to agency.
-Also if the proposed debarred contractor was fortunate enough to have been recently awarded a new contract, then the awarding agency may now have to reprocure the contract.
+Options available to the agency.
+Also if the proposed debarred contractor was fortunate enough to have been recently awarded a new contract, then the awarding agency may now have to re-procure the contract.
 This puts a strain on the awarding agency’s mission.

 - Sometimes, placing a contractor on a suspension list instead of the debarred party list could be a solution.

 - Sometimes crafting the right Administrative Agreement can be effective for both the government and the contractors.

 More than one agency could be involved.
 Sometimes more than one agency has an interest in debarred or suspended contractor actions.
 When this happens the Interagency Committee on Debarment and Suspension ( Executive Order 12549, authorized by Section 873 of the National Defense Authorization Act for Fiscal Year 2009 has the task of resolving the primary debarring agency issues and disputes and then coordinate any resolution between the other interested contracting agencies.

 - When other agencies contract with contractors recommended for debarment or suspension, their mission is also at risk.

 - Companies recommended for debarment or suspension should also approach its response to the notice accordingly.